BioAITeam/Sensitivity-of-deep-learning-applied-to-Spatial-Image-Steganalysis/README.md

 }
 ```

-This paper was published as a journal paper in IEEE Access. ([Webpage](https://peerj.com/articles/cs-616/))
+This paper was published as a journal paper in PeerJ Computer Science. ([Webpage](https://peerj.com/articles/cs-616/))

 ## Folders
 - **Activation maps** This folder contains a notebook for getting Ye-Net activation maps.